 Users who are blind or partially sighted may experience difficulties seeing the pathways, even if color contrast is effective.
 Therefore, on the pathway information pages we included descriptive text in terms of helping visualize the locations of each pathway branch and how they connect to the facial structures.

 All three participants thought the tool was straightforward to use and beneficial as a study tool.
-They liked the interactivity, the pathway coloring, the "fun" provided by gamification and the homunculus, and the layering effect.
+They liked the interactivity, the pathway coloring, the "fun" provided by gamification and the homunculus, and visualization from the layering effect.

 Challenges included the dual-device requirement, maintaining hand position for an extended period of time while exploring the pathways, and slight confusion about several navigational elements (such as the two Info buttons for pathways IX and X and hesitation locating the homunculus informational page).